 Check if you can use your data allowance in your destination.
 If you can, great!
 If you can’t do this:

 - Turn off your data roaming BEFORE you land.
-I wish Dan remember that when we went to Indonesia last time…He kept it on for 5 minutes without realizing it, while we were waiting for a connection flight.
+I wish Dan remember that when we went to Indonesia last time…He kept it on for 5 minutes without realizing it while waiting for a connection flight.
 Once we reached our hotel, he got a message saying he spent over $50 in data.
 Ouch!

 - Make sure your phone is unlocked.
-This will let you buy a local SIM card in your destination to be able to use cheaper data to communicate with your friends and family.
+This will let you buy a local SIM card in your destination to use cheaper data to communicate with your friends and family.

 17. Split your photos